fstrozzi/bioruby-pipengine/README.md

 	jobs	Show statistics and interact with running jobs
 ```

-Since PipEngine uses the [TORQUE-RM](https://github.com/helios/torque_rm) gem to interact with the job scheduler, at the first run PipEngine will ask few questions to prepare the required configuration file (e.g. provide IP address and username to connect via SSH to the PBS Server / Masternode).
+Since PipEngine uses the [TORQUE-RM](https://github.com/helios/torque_rm) gem to interact with the job scheduler, at the first run PipEngine will ask few questions to prepare the required configuration file (e.g. provide IP address and username to connect via SSH to the PBS Server or Masternode).

 Command line for JOBS mode
 --------------------------